 The term “fiber” refers to the tough plant cell walls that are resistant to digestion by GI tracts.
-Although there is not a physiologic requirement for additional fiber in our pet food, almost all commercial foods include it as filler.
+Although there is not a physiologic requirement for additional carbohydrates and fiber in our pet food, almost all commercial foods include it as filler.
 High quality pet food manufacturers rely on whole grains (such as whole barley or whole millet) and whole vegetables to provide roughage, while lower priced pet foods contain less desirable fiber sources such as beet pulp, peanut shells and other grain hulls.

 Fiber artificially firms the stool, and can help prevent constipation.
 Despite these apparent advantages, too much fiber can be detrimental.
 High fiber diets reduce nutrient absorption and cause significant water retention, which, in turn, can cause constipation and gas.